Code-Institute-Submissions/Leliarkelly-CoachingPsychology/README.md

 The site has an embedded at the top of the services page.

 <h2>Testing</h2>
-Following the build of the website the following tests were completed
+Following the build of the website the following tests were completed.

+A1	As a website visitor I want to see what coaching services Coaching Psychology has to offer so I can decide whether to make contact.
+Test steps: Navigate through pages and consume content Test outcome: - passed
+A2	As a potential customer I want to get to know Ali as a coach and what experience she has so I can see if I could work with her. -
+Test steps:  Navigate to About Us page and download and view Ali CV.
+Test outcome -passed
+A3	As a potential customer I want to be able easily to get in contact with the company and to get feedback quickly on my query.
+Test steps:  Navigate to Contact Us page and complete form.
+CLick submit.
+Receive message that enquiry has been made -
+Test ouctome:  failed.
+Added to backlog to create functionality to submit data as an email to owner.

-1	As a user I would like to stay within the same browser window when clicking internal links and be taken to separate window for external sites.
+A4	As a user I would like to stay within the same browser window when clicking internal links and be taken to separate window for external sites.
-- Expected result: internal link keep within same brower window.
+- Test steps:  check all external links (Linked in, facebook and Twitter) check all internal link that keep within same brower window.  -
-- external links go to separate window.
-- result :  FAILED.
-Fixed in latest release so that all external links are set to a new window.
-(8th Ovtober 2021)
+- result :  passed.

-2  As a user I want the each link to take me to the attended target so I find information I require easily Expected result:  All links are working
+A5  As a user I want the each link to take me to the attended target so I find information I require easily Expected result:  All links are working
 Actual result:	Passed	<br>

-3  As a user I want the site to be have a consistent UI.
+A6  As a user I want the site to be have a consistent UI.
     a)	Check fonts	Passed.
-Comment: Increase font size on Services page.
-Add to backlog <br>
     b)	Check all images and text are alignment correctly	Passed.
 Comment: Reduce gap between images and text on Service page.
 Add to backlog.<br>
     c)	Check for spelling mistakes	Passed	<br>

-4  As a user I want to be able access and consume the Coaching Pyschology website on different sized devices
+A7  As a user I want to be able access and consume the Coaching Pyschology website on different sized devices
     d) Check website on tablet device	Passed	<br>
     f) Check website on desktop device	Passed	<br>

-5	Complete W3C HTML Validator Failed	<br>  Found 2 errors.
-Fix: Corrected in latest release (8 October 2021) 6	Complete W3C CSS Validator	Failed	<br>  Found 3 errors.
-Fix: Corrected in latest release (8 October 2021)
+A8	Complete W3C HTML Validator Failed	<br>  Found 2 errors.
+Fixed: Corrected in latest release (8 October 2021) A9	Complete W3C CSS Validator	Failed	<br>  Found 3 errors.
+Fixed: Corrected in latest release (8 October 2021)